JeanMeche/talks/2025-03-14-venice/src/slides.md

 </v-click>

 ---
+layout: cover
+---

 # Zone.js

-* Tells Angular when something has change
+* Tells <span i-devicon-angular inline-block scale-110 translate-y-0.5 ml-1 /> Angular when something has change

 * Angular synchronize the data and the DOM

+---
+layout: cover
 ---

 # Downsides of Zone.js